benwhalley/soak/docs/reference/cli.md

 **Arguments:**

-- `INPUT_FILES` - Two or more JSON files containing analysis results
+- `INPUT_FILES` - Two or more JSON files or directories containing QualitativeAnalysis results to compare

 **Options:**